bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 You don't want to have a system where it can overwhelm you like write up your disk.
 So you also need to have like a limited amount.
 So you have like a restricted number of addresses that fit there.
-And in AdderMan you also have this distinction between the new and the tried tables.
+And in `AddrMan` you also have this distinction between the new and the tried tables.
 So the new tables are for unverified addresses that someone just sent you and you don't know whether they are good, whether there's really a Bitcoin node behind them.
 And the tried table is addresses that you've been connected to in the past.
 So at some point, at least in the past, you know, they were valid peers and they were your peers at some point.